Torphedo/BOTW-ModdingGuide/map.md

-Static loaded on bootup
+Static objects loaded on bootup;
-if this is the issue, game will crash about a second after reaching title screen
+If this is the issue, game will crash about a second after reaching title screen

-dynamic loaded during loading screen
+Dynamic objects loaded during loading screen;
-will stop halfway on loading screen if dynamic is the issue
+Will stop halfway on loading screen if dynamic is the issue

-static maps can link to objects/events
+Static maps can link to objects/events
-dynamic actors loaded on the fly
+Dynamic actors are loaded on the fly

-Bootup.pack\Ecosystem\LevelSensor.sbyml
-Contain point thresholds for enemies to advance to the next tier
+Bootup.pack\Ecosystem\LevelSensor.sbyml contain point thresholds for enemies to advance to the next tier
 Also contains point award data, which is multiplied by `Level2EnemyPower`
 When point threshold is reached, moves onto next tier.
 Enable levelling by setting `LevelSensorMode` to 1 or more

 Cannot set point reward value for custom actors without executable patch

 ActorLink is the only *required* component to register an actor
 Game searches for `Enemy_` for scaling

 Once BasicSigOnOnly is set, it stays on